-The London Games may be over, but that doesn’t mean you can’t keep their spirit alive.
+You probably won’t be competing in Rio next month, but that doesn’t mean you can’t use the games in Rio as inspiration to improve yourself.
 Since the Olympic motto is “Faster, Higher, Stronger,” I thought it would cool to share some tips and exercises to help you run faster, jump higher and get stronger.
-They might not turn you into the next Usain Bolt or LeBron James, but they should at least help you dominate your next pickup basketball game.
+They might not turn you into the next Usain Bolt or Kevin Durant, but they should at least help you dominate your next pickup basketball game.
 Or even your next pickup synchronized diving competition.

 The key to becoming faster is making yourself more explosive.
 And if you want to improve your explosiveness, you have to do exercises that target your ankle, knee and hip joints.
 The hips, in particular, are crucial for speed and power, whether you’re talking about sprinting, boxing, soccer or anything else.
 Another key is to improve your posterior strength—the muscles in your glutes, hamstrings and lower-lumbar region.
 If you look at Olympic sprinters, most of them have big butts.
 Same with NFL running backs.
 That’s the source of their speed burst.